vintl-dev/how-ago/README.md

   - `halfTrunc` — round values below or at half-increment towards 0, and values above away from 0.
   - `halfEven` — round values at half-increment towards the nearest even value, values above it away from 0, and values below it towards 0.

   Value of `null` will use `Math.round`.
-This value is only kept for backward compatibility and will be removed in the next major release, in which `"halfExpand"` will be made the new default.
+This value is only kept for backward compatibility and will be removed in the next major release, in which `"trunc"` will be made the new default.

   **Default**: `null`.